Angus MacDonald (footballer)

-Angus Lees MacDonald (born 15 October 1992) is an English professional footballer who last played as a defender for club Exeter City.
+Angus Lees MacDonald (born 15 October 1992) is an English professional footballer who plays as a defender for Barrow on loan.

+A product of the Reading academy, MacDonald has made over 350 career appearances across England and Scotland and also represented England at youth international level.

 Career

 MacDonald was born in Winchester, Hampshire.
 He started his career in the Academy at Reading and spent time on loan at Salisbury City during his scholarship before signing his first professional contract in June 2011.
 In November 2011, MacDonald joined Conference South club Basingstoke Town on loan, making his debut in a 2–1 FA Trophy win over Sutton United.
 He joined League Two side Torquay United on loan until the end of the season in February 2012.
 He made his professional debut for the Gulls in a 1–0 win over Crawley Town.
 On 30 July 2012, MacDonald joined AFC Wimbledon on a six-month loan deal.
 However, he was subsequently recalled by Reading on 28 September 2012.

 On 22 November, MacDonald rejoined Torquay United on loan for six weeks as defensive cover.
 He made his return to the team as a first-half substitute in the 1–0 defeat to Bradford City on 8 December.
 On 8 January 2013, MacDonald had his loan extended until the end of the season.
 Torquay manager Martin Ling described the loan as effectively a trial for MacDonald, with the possibility of a permanent transfer in the summer when his Reading contract expired.

 MacDonald was released by Reading on 24 May 2013 after the club confirmed that his contract would not be renewed.
 He did not win a call into a first team squad while with Reading.
 Following his release he had trials with Yeovil Town, Birmingham City and Leicester City, but he did not join any of the clubs on a permanent basis.

 On 23 August 2013, he joined Salisbury City on a one-year contract.
 He made his debut three weeks later as a late substitute against Chester but was sent off within minutes for violent conduct.
 The following month he scored his first goal for the club with an overhead kick, earning Salisbury a 2–1 win over Wrexham.